tixlegeek/C_AXP202X_Library/README.md

 lewisxhe's AXP202X library is ESP-IDF compatible, but i didn't noticed.
 So i publish this, but **highly recommend you to use his original work.**

 This is a pure C port of the C++ code, which can be used as a component for ESP-IDF.
-Nothing has been added, and very much was removed.
+Nothing has been added, and very little was removed.

 ## STILL TESTING